Long thin covers and nuclear dimension: Introduction

 \item Going beyond the case of amenable groups, we show that for any simplicial proper cocompact action of a hyperbolic group $G$ on a hyperbolic complex $X$, the induced action of $G$ on the completion $\overline{X}$ or boundary $\partial X$ gives rise to crossed products with finite nuclear dimension.
 A special case is given by actions of hyperbolic groups on their Gromov boundaries.
 Various boundary actions were studied in \cite{laca-spielberg}, and generalized recently to the case of arbitrary amenable, topologically free and minimal actions of a large class of non-amenable groups, in \cite{ggkn22}, using a different approach: those papers show that such crossed products are Kirchberg algebras.

-\item We show that certain crossed products arising from allosteric actions have finite nuclear dimension.
-In our approach, in order to bound the nuclear dimension of a simple crossed product, we need to work with a directed system of non-simple ones. \end{itemize}
+\item As hinted earlier when we review almost finiteness, we show that certain crossed products arising from allosteric actions have finite nuclear dimension.
+In our approach, in order to bound the nuclear dimension of a simple crossed product, we need to work with a directed system of non-simple ones arising from actions on noncommutative $C^*$-algebras. \end{itemize}